(This article was originally published on September 15th, 2015. We’ve update it for accuracy and completeness.)

-But, that’s also the exact reason why customers often turn to reviews before they determine to make a purchase.
+But, that’s also the exact reason why customers often turn to reviews before they make a purchase.
 It’s in your best interest to monitor and seek customers to leave positive reviews of your products.

 I’ve bought many items from Amazon that I then received an email from the seller asking me to leave a review.
-These types of emails are a great way to start a conversation with your customer to monitor how their buying experience was with you.
+These types of emails are a great way to start a conversation with your customers to monitor how their buying experience was with you.
 It also gives you a chance to fix problems, before the nasty review is ever left.

 Customer reviews really can make or break your success when selling on Amazon.

 Lastly, we can’t take about reviews without mentioning the elephant in the room.
 Amazon does (and probably always will) have an issue with the volume of fake reviews on their site.
 As a seller, you’re always going to have fight products (especially electronics) who push their way to the top with hundreds of unverified 5-star reviews.

 While you can’t do much about it as a seller, never resort to the tactic yourself.
 Trust that your customers will be able to spot fake reviews and report faulty products that had 5-stars.
 Unfortunately, sellers must leave it to Amazon to do a better job of dealing with the fake review economy that continues to intensify.
 Their trust with customers is also on the line.

 Customer service can go a long way when shopping online.
 It’s how you interact with customers and shows that there’s a human on the other end of the computer.

 Customer service is important for customer retention and turning first-time buyers into lifelong customers.
 Customers like to shop with sellers that they know will go extra the mile to make sure that their needs are met.